- Group formation

 The project-oriented study in an external organization (voluntary traineeship) normally takes place on the 3rd Semester of the Master’s program.
 Below you will find guidelines as well as a template for signing up an agreement.

-Please note the that university’s standard agreements Non-disclosure agreement or Non-disclosure and rights agreement must be used and signed before the company stay begins.
+Please note the that university’s standard agreements on non-disclosure and rights are to be found on AAU Match.
+If such an agreement is used, it must be signed before the company stay begins.

 To find out more about the benefits and expectations of a project-based internship, and get helpful advice on planning, please see the brochure